Muhammad7839/TuneTrail/README.md

 TuneTrail

-TuneTrail is an educational Android app that teaches kids basic programming ideas through a simple maze game.
-Kids use drag-and-drop commands to move through the maze, collect items, and reach the goal.
-Parents can create accounts, view reports, and track their child’s progress.
+TuneTrail is an educational Android app that helps kids understand basic programming concepts through a maze-based puzzle system.
+Kids solve each maze by dragging movement commands into a program bar and running them step-by-step.
+Parents can register, log in, and view their child’s performance through a progress report that includes a chart.

-This project was created for CSC 371 – Individual Project 3.
+This project was developed for CSC 371 – Individual Project 3.

+⸻

-Features
+Main Features

-Accounts (SQLite)
+Account System (SQLite)

 • Parent and Kid registration
-•	Parent and Kid login
+• Login for both roles
-•	Parent linked to kid accounts
+• Parents linked to their child’s progress
-•	Session storage so the user stays logged in
+• Session storage to keep users logged in

+⸻

+Game Structure

-Game Levels
+Levels and Games

-•	4 levels
+• Four levels
-•	Each level has 3 games
+• Three games (mazes) per level
-•	Each game has its own maze layout
 • Each maze includes:
 • Walls
 • Notes to collect
-•	A goal cell
+• A goal position
 • A move limit

 Commands

-•	The kid can drag and drop these commands:
-•	Step (move right)
+• Step (right)
 • Left
 • Up
 • Down
-•	Commands run in order to solve the maze
+• Commands are drag-and-drop and run in sequence

-Animation and Audio
-•	Smooth animation while moving through the maze
-•	Sounds for:
-•	Moving
-•	Winning
-•	Failing
+⸻

+Game Mechanics

+Interaction

-Drag and Drop
+• Drag and drop
-•	Commands can be dragged into the “program bar”
-•	The program bar shows the full sequence
-•	Undo and Reset options are included
+• Undo and Reset

-Success and Reattempt Handling
+• Program bar shows final command sequence

+Feedback

+• Smooth movement animation
+• Sound for movement, success, and failure
-•	A success dialog appears when the goal and notes are collected
+• Success dialog when all conditions are met
-•	A failure dialog appears when:
-•	Hitting a wall
-•	Going out of bounds
-•	Using too many moves
-•	Missing required notes
-•	Success resets the board fully
-•	Failure keeps the commands to allow reattempts
+• Failure dialog when hitting walls, missing notes, or exceeding moves

-Progress Logging
+Logging Attempts

-Every attempt is saved in a CSV file inside the app:
+Every play attempt is recorded in a CSV file:

 attempts.csv
 Format:
 timestamp,kidId,level,game,success,moves,timeMs

+⸻

-Parent Report (Chart)
+Parent Report

-•	The app reads the CSV file
+• Reads the CSV log
-•	Calculates success rate for each level
+• Calculates success rate per level
-•	Displays a bar chart using MPAndroidChart
+• Displays results using MPAndroidChart
+• Includes text summaries under the chart

+⸻

-Device Support
+Device Compatibility
-•	Works in portrait and landscape

 • Works on phones and tablets
+• Supports portrait and landscape
-•	Uses layouts that scale on different screen sizes
+• Layout scales across different screen sizes

+⸻

-How to Run
+How to Run the Project
-1. Clone the project
+	1. Clone the repository
-2. Open it in Android Studio
+	2. Open in Android Studio
-3. Run it on an emulator or physical device
+	3. Run on an emulator or physical device

+⸻

-Project Structure (Simplified)
+Project Files (Simplified)

-TuneTrail/
-data/
-db/        (Room database files) repo/      (User repository) session/   (User session) di/
-AppGraph.kt
 GameScreen.kt
 LevelConfigs.kt
 ParentHomeScreen.kt